lina-boljka/lina-boljka.github.io/_pages/publications.md

 [ENG] <b>Boljka, L.</b>, and T. Birner: Impact of tropopause sharpness on the structure and strength of the general circulation.
 In prep.

-[ENG] <b>Boljka, L.</b>, N.-E. Omrani, ...: Intrinsic variability of the El Niño Southern Oscillation.
+[ENG] <b>Boljka, L.</b>, N.-E. Omrani, and N. S. Keenlyside: Intrinsic variability of the El Niño Southern Oscillation.
 In prep.

 [ENG] Keenlyside, N. S., <b>et al.</b>: Towards providing more reliable regional climate change projections.
 In prep.